 Butterfly Knives: The Basics

 In 1905 the earliest mass production of the butterfly knife began by the Hemming Cutlery company out of Connecticut.
-This version was commonly used by American servicemen and remained a popular knife even throughout the propaganda campaign demonizing them in several states making them inaccessible later in the 20th century.
+This version is famous American servicemen and a popular knife even throughout the propaganda campaign demonizing them in several states making them inaccessible later in the 20th century.

 Reasons for Carrying

 Part of their convenience is that they do not require a sheath as the blade sits securely between the handles.
 The fact that there is no sheath means fewer components are necessary in order to deploy the blade in a scenario requiring self-defense.

 The blade in a butterfly knife typically is only for self-defense use.
 Therefore, constant sharpening is not necessary for a butterfly knife.

 There are several different schools in every state that teach the art of how to properly use butterfly knives for beginners and advanced individuals.

 When shopping for a real butterfly knife it is important to know the difference between the actual self-defense blade and a fade blade.
 Butterfly fade blades are intended for beginners who are learning the art of the butterfly knife.

 Generally, this ensures that they do not seriously injure themselves while doing so.
 These knives intended for self-defense will have a noticeably sharp blade.